Hydrogen Passivation Effects on Spatially Resolved Charge Trap Densities in Si(100)-SiO$_2$: Two-Level Trap Density

 To assess the two-level trap density, we analyzed the second derivative with respect to the slow scan axis of the dissipation scans.
 Striped rings that correspond to two-level traps will appear as regions with a large second derivative.
 We used a similar pixel thresholding procedure as mentioned above to gauge how the density of two-level traps changes with sample processing.
 A quantification of the two-level traps is illustrated in Fig.~\ref{fig:two-level-hist}.
 We observe that in the pristine silicon samples, annealing in N$_{2}$ and N$_{2}$+H$_{2}$ forming gases reduces the number of two-level traps.
 As for the H-terminated silicon samples, we observe a very small number of two-level traps across all three samples.
 These two-level traps can be passivated by hydrogen, much like the static traps previously discussed \cite{CowiePNAS}.

 It should be noted, that two-level traps occur with varying switching rates, and not all two-level traps present in the samples are detected in the dissipation scans presented here.
 In particular, two-level traps that switch much faster than the dwell time of the AFM tip at each pixel, as well as those that switch much slower than the time required to scan an entire trap, will not be distinguishable from static traps in the dissipation scans.
-Nonetheless, the scan rate used in the scans presented here was kept constant, so the densities reported here are of two-level traps with switching rates within a consistent range, allowing for conclusions about the density trends.
+By using variable scan rates it may therefore be possible to detect the presence of two-level traps at a wide range of frequencies.
+In this work however, the scan rate was kept constant, so the densities reported here are of two-level traps with switching rates within a consistent range, allowing for conclusions about the density trends.